Plainville call firefighter battling COVID is out of intensive care

 PLAINVILLE -- A local call firefighter battling COVID-19 has been moved out of intensive care at a Boston hospital and “is on the road to recovery,” according to his family.

-Bertram has been at the hospital for over two weeks and was in a medically-induced coma and on a ventilator at one point.
+Her son has been at the hospital for over two weeks and was in a medically induced coma and on a ventilator at one point.

 A GoFundMe page set up to help his family pay medical expenses has raised over $20,000.